aden-webster/a-webster.github.io/_pages/portfolio.md

 ## Introduction

-Welcome to my first blog post!
+Welcome to my first post!

 As part of my journey into systems administration and DevOps, I have set up a small network/data center at home.
 This setup serves as a practical learning environment where I can experiment with various technologies and concepts.
 In this post, I will walk through the components of my home network and explain how they are interconnected.
 I have also created a diagram using Draw.IO to visually represent the setup.